 - a.
-The Council will notify the relevant employees of the decision, the justification for that decision and the steps that will be taken, where practicable, to minimise any potential adverse impacts on the employees. - b.
-The Chief Executive Officer is responsible for discussing the organisational change with Council. - c.
-If the organisational change results in redundant positions, the organisational change will proceed in accordance with Clause 7.7 of this Agreement. - d.
-The relevant Director and / or Manager will manage the Information and Consultation, and Decision and Implementation stages of the organisational change process.
+Council will notify the relevant employees of the decision, the justification for that decision and the steps that will be taken, where practicable, to minimise any potential adverse impacts on the employees. - b.
+The Chief Executive Officer is responsible for discussing organisational change with Council's Elected Members, as required. - c.
+If the organisational change results in redundant positions, the organisational change will proceed in accordance with Part 8 of this Agreement. - d.
+The relevant Director and/or Manager will manage the Information and Consultation, and Decision and Implementation stages of the organisational change process.